Can a Christian’s name be blotted out of the Book of LIfe?

 Both of these passages clearly describe unbelievers as those whose name has not been written in the book of life from the foundation of the world.
 Taken together, these passages can only mean that believers’ names are written in the book of life from the foundation of the world, and can never be blotted out.
 Likewise, unbelievers’ names were never written in the book of life, and therefore were never blotted out from it.

 "Then Moses returned to the LORD, and said, "Alas, this people has committed a great sin, and they have made a god of gold for themselves.
 "But now, if You will, forgive their sin--and if not, please blot me out from Your book which You have written!"
 The LORD said to Moses, "Whoever has sinned against Me, I will blot him out of My book.”
-(Deuteronomy 32:31-33)
+(Exodus 32:31-33)

 “For they have persecuted him whom You Yourself have smitten, And they tell of the pain of those whom You have wounded.
 Add iniquity to their iniquity, And may they not come into Your righteousness.
 May they be blotted out of the book of life And may they not be recorded with the righteous.”
 (Psalm 69:26-28)